Galaxie 500: Formation and early releases

+Later releases and breakup

 The band split up in the spring of 1991 after the release of their third album, This Is Our Music.
 Wareham, who had already moved back to New York, quit the band after a lengthy American tour, as preparations were underway for a tour of Japan.
 As Wareham later said, "Galaxie 500 broke up because it was time.
 We broke up as a result of internal contradictions.
-Columbia Records was interested in signing us, but the making of the previous album had been very difficult--and clearly we weren't getting along--so why should we continue to sit in a room and make music together?"
-Their last performance was on April 5th, 1991, at Bowdoin College for the campus radio station, WBOR.
+Columbia Records was interested in signing us, but the making of the previous album had been very difficult—and clearly we weren't getting along—so why should we continue to sit in a room and make music together?"
+Their last performance was on April 5, 1991, at Bowdoin College for the campus radio station, WBOR.

 Galaxie 500's records were released in the US and UK on the independent Rough Trade label.
 When Rough Trade went bankrupt in 1991, Krukowski and Yang purchased the masters at auction, reissuing them on Rykodisc in 1996 as a box set containing all three albums and another disc of rarities.